OctopusDeploy/util-actions/README.md

     filter: "@octopusdeploy" # Only include any packages with a scope of @octopusdeploy
 ```

-### `branch-names`
+### `branch-details`

-This action allows you to get a sanitised branch name for use in subsequent GitHub action steps.
-This is a javascript port of @tj-actions/branch-names.
+This action allows you to get a sanitised branch details for use in subsequent GitHub action steps.
+This was originally derived from [tj-actions/branch-names](https://github.com/tj-actions/branch-names)

 #### Inputs